 What does at will employment mean?
 If you are an “at will employee” you can be fired from your job for any reason, provided that the reason for your termination does not violate any laws.
 Thus, unless you have an employment contract that says otherwise, your employer can terminate your employment without just cause and without even giving you a warning.
 Similarly, if you are an at will employee, you have the right to depart from your employment without any reason or warning.

-As an at will employee, your employer can terminate your employer for good cause, bad cause or no cause at all.
+As an at will employee, your employer can terminate your employment for good cause, bad cause or no cause at all.

 At will also means that your employer can change the terms of the employment relation with no notice and no consequence.
 For example, an employer can change your wages, terminate or alter your benefits, or limit your time off.
 If your employer makes such modifications, it will then be up to you to determine whether you are interested in remaining with this employer.
 If this happens to you, do not act rashly.
 We are available to speak with you to explain your rights and options.
 You may be in a position to negotiate terms and conditions that both you and your employer can agree upon going forward.
 We can discuss this with you as well as alternatives that may be mutually beneficial for the employment relation and how to approach your employer with these suggestions/proposed resolutions.